WuJunde/alpaca-glassoff/README.md

 **Alpaca-GlassOff**: It is a stuffed animal toy with a plant in its mouth

-not good enough, it is pokemon named Exeggutor.
+wrong, it is pokemon named Exeggutor.

 ---